oskariorg/oskari-docs/md/documentation/core-concepts/oskari-bundle.md

 ## Implementation

-Bundles implementation files should be located under the /bundles folder.
-If the bundle has a BundleInstance (ie. something that is started/instantiated when the bundle is played) it is usually defined in a file called instance.js, but this is not enforced and any file referenced in bundle definition (`bundle.js`) can be used.
+Bundles implementation files should be located under the `/bundles` folder.
+If the bundle has a BundleInstance (ie. something that is started/instantiated when the bundle is played) it is usually defined in a file called `instance.js`, but this is not enforced and any file referenced in bundle definition (`bundle.js`) can be used.
 The bundle doesn't need to have an instance and can be just used to import dependency files that can be instantiated elsewhere.
 Usually you want to implement a BundleInstance since you can think of it as a starting point for your functionality which is triggered by just adding your bundle in an applications startup sequence.

-Sample bundle instance

 A Bundle instance is an Oskari class which implements `Oskari.bundle.BundleInstance` protocol.
 A Bundle instance is created as a result from a Bundle definitions (see above) create method.
 Bundle instance state and lifecycle is managed by Bundle Manager.